CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * June 25, NJ began reporting probable deaths today and the record for the 25th reflects these 1854 deaths not previously reported.
 Additional information can be found in the [transcript](https://nj.gov/governor/news/news/562020/approved/20200625a.shtml) of the state's June 25th coronavirus briefing.
 * June 27, internal audit identified issue with calculation of probable cases in nursing homes for France.
 The French Health Ministry ended public reporting of this number on June 1st - we have since carried that number of probable cases forward.

+## Retrospective reporting of (probable) cases and deaths
+This section reports instances where large numbers of historical cases or deaths have been reported on a single day.
+These reports cause anomalous spikes in our time series curves.
+When available, we liaise with the appropriate health department and distribute the cases or deaths back over the time series.
+A large proportion of these spikes are due to the release of probable cases or deaths.

 ---
 ## [UID Lookup Table Logic](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/UID_ISO_FIPS_LookUp_Table.csv)